"Business gets easier when you know where your prospects hang out ..."

 On top of that and perhaps most importantly, I’m going to be reconnecting with friends and colleagues flying in from all over the world.

 My message?
 If you’re an MSP owner fighting against focusing on a niche, think again.
 The power of becoming known in an industry, delivering value (regardless of money changing hands) and becoming a c-list celebrity (ok, maybe d-list) is both joyous and great for business.
-Daniel Priestley’s Key Person of Influence book helped me to realise this and I think him for that.
+Daniel Priestley’s Key Person of Influence book helped me to realise this and I thank him for that.

 It might feel like a brave choice, but when you know who your potential audience is, where they hang out and what sort of help they need, everything becomes easier.

-If we’ve met before, please come and say hi. if we’ve never met and you’d like to talk MSP marketing and niches, I’d be delighted.
+If we’ve met before, please come and say hi.
+If we’ve never met and you’d like to talk MSP marketing and niches, I’d be delighted.

 Here’s to the next few days … ✈️